Patrons & Honorary Life President

 David Richards CBE

 David Richards is a former World Rally Champion and the Founder and Chairman of Prodrive, one of the world’s leading motorsport and advanced technology businesses, headquartered in Banbury.
-In the past few years he has also ventured into the hotel business, and is now the owner of two hotels in the Cornish village of St Mawes, a place which has become his second home, and why he was so proud to launch the Hope for Tomorrow Mobile Chemotherapy Unit for the Royal Cornwall Hospitals NHS Trust.
+In the past few years he has also ventured into the hotel business, and is now the owner of two hotels in the Cornish village of St Mawes, a place which has become his second home, and why he was so proud to launch the Hope for Tomorrow Mobile Cancer Care Unit for the Royal Cornwall Hospitals NHS Trust.

 Derek Bell MBE